ElAwbery/Lucky_Egg/README.md

  - Updated the application code accordingly so that it no longer sets attributes.

-## Phase 3: making the web app fully functional
+## Phase 3: finalizing the web app
 ### 14. [Replaced home built template engine with Jinja2](https://github.com/ElAwbery/Lucky_Egg/tree/master/14.%20Jinja2)

 My intention in each stage of this project is to learn the functionality of a part of the web framework, then replace it with an off-the-shelf program, understanding how it fits with the whole.
 In this step instead of augmenting my home-built template engine with branching options, I replaced it with the more powerful Jinja2: